mohamednabil00000/converstation_history/README.md

 ## Description
 It is a project conversation history.
 A user should be able to:

-* leave a comment
+* leave a comment.
-* change the status of the project
+* change the status of the project.

 The project conversation history should list comments and changes in status.